Laura190/ImageAnalysisWorksheets/FurtherResources/FurtherResources.md

 # Version Control

 As you start developing more complicated workflows you may want to start using version control software.
-[Git][https://git-scm.com/doc](version control software) and [Github](https://github.com/)(code repository) are commonly used for scientific software.
+[Git](https://git-scm.com/doc), version control software, and [Github](https://github.com/)(code repository) are commonly used for scientific software.
 You can sign up to [Github Education](https://github.com/education) to access additional tools and resources from Github.

 # Making data FAIR

 When you are ready to publish your results, you will need to make the data available to others.
 Ideally your data should fulfil the [FAIR principles](https://www.go-fair.org/fair-principles/).
 What does FAIR stand for?

 There is a series of [RDMBites on Youtube](https://www.youtube.com/playlist?list=PLyCNTVs-UBvuJF7WausQ5q7v7pI1vEpI1) explaining more about what metadata is required to make bioimage data FAIR.

+You will also need to publish any code or scripts you have used.
+The Software Sustainability Institute as a [how-to guide](https://www.software.ac.uk/guide/how-make-your-script-ready-publication) which outlines the necessary steps.